Davie Allan: Davie Allan and The Arrows

 Early Davie Allan and The Arrows tracks were stereotypical instrumental surf numbers, with clear-as-a-bell guitar sounds and light, crisp drum work.
 Though these sides were good musically, and modestly successful commercially (“Apache '65” became a local radio hit), Allan would find his greatest success when his sound mutated soon thereafter.

 When Curb assigned soundtrack duties for biker film The Wild Angels to Allan and the Arrows, it would prove a breakthrough success.
-The song from the film's opening, "Blues' Theme", an aggressive, repetitive and very catchy instrumental showcasing Allan's new fuzz (heavily distorted) guitar sound became their biggest hit (it was also one of the first songs Eddie Van Halen learned to play on brother Alex's guitar).
+The song from the film's opening, "Blue's Theme", an aggressive, repetitive and very catchy instrumental showcasing Allan's new fuzz (heavily distorted) guitar sound became their biggest hit (it was also one of the first songs Eddie Van Halen learned to play on brother Alex's guitar).
 The song stayed on the Billboard charts for 17 weeks (it peaked at #37) (#36 in Canada).
 The single, backed with “Bongo Party”, and the soundtrack album both sold well.
-Rumors have stated that the melody in "Blues' Theme" was stolen from Louie Shelton's guitar lick in "Last Train to Clarksville", but "Last Train to Clarksville" was recorded on July 25, 1966, while The Wild Angels debuted in the theaters on July 20, 1966.
+Rumors have stated that the melody in "Blue's Theme" was stolen from Louie Shelton's guitar lick in "Last Train to Clarksville", but "Last Train to Clarksville" was recorded on July 25, 1966, while The Wild Angels debuted in the theaters on July 20, 1966.

-Davie Allan & the Arrows went on to record a number of other soundtracks for similar AIP films over the next few years, like Devil's Angels, Thunder Alley, and The Born Losers, as well as several studio albums.
-All contained quality material, but none would prove as successful as "Blues' Theme".
+Davie Allan & the Arrows recorded a number of other soundtracks for similar AIP films over the next few years, like Devil's Angels, Thunder Alley, and The Born Losers, as well as several studio albums.
+None proved as successful as "Blue's Theme".

-By the time Tower Records and Sidewalk Records were dissolved in 1968, Allan had his name on some 14 albums and a prolific string of singles.
+By the time Tower Records and Sidewalk Records were dissolved in 1968, Allan had his name on some 14 albums and a string of singles.
 Allan cut a few singles for MGM Records in the early '70s, continuing his association with Curb, but after that his career faltered.

 Career revival

 Beginning with the Loud, Loose and Savage album in 1994, a compilation of tracks recorded over the previous 10 years, Allan (with all-new Arrows in tow) began a bid to revive his career.
 The album was well received by critics, and since then he has released several more albums, including a collaboration with the Phantom Surfers, Ramonetures, an album of instrumental versions of Ramones songs, done Ventures-style.
-A follow up album by the Ramonetures features Ventures-infused instrumental covers of songs by X. Featuring the playing of DJ Bonebrake and Billy Zoom of X, the album's totle Johnny Walk Don't Run Paulene is a portmanteau of well known songs by X ("Johnny hit & run Paulene") and the Ventures ("Walk don't run").
+A follow-up album by the Ramonetures features Ventures-infused instrumental covers of songs by X. Featuring the playing of DJ Bonebrake and Billy Zoom of X, the album's title, Johnny Walk Don't Run Paulene, is a portmanteau of well-known songs by X ("Johnny hit & run Paulene") and the Ventures ("Walk don't run").

 The band Danzig recorded a cover of "Devil's Angels", which is the lead track on the covers album Skeletons.
-Singer Glenn Danzig has said he had been wanting to cover the song since 1979, and so the version is in the style of his band of that era, the Misfits.
+Singer Glenn Danzig has said he had been wanting to cover the song since 1979, so the version is in the style of his band of that era, the Misfits.